-The images are an eclectic mix of landscapes I find interesting for a variety of reasons.
+Chance Landscapes are an eclectic mix of scenes I find interesting for a variety of reasons.
 Some I've been to, others I'd like to visit one day, and more will be added.
-They are not all postcard scenery with perfect composition.
+They are not all postcard images with perfect composition.
 The ones from state departments of transportation certainly aren't, but I think they have an appeal of their own.
 All efforts were made to ensure the images are in the public domain, primarily from government sources.
 The informational blurbs about the images are my own, and include attribution and links to their source sites.